prabeesh/prabeesh.github.io/content/blog/install-apache-spark-on-ubuntu-14-dot-04.md

 `

-In next step is install Scala, follow the following instructions to set up Scala. <!--more--> First download the Scala from [here](http://www.scala-lang.org/download/2.10.4.html)
+In next step is install Scala, follow the following instructions to set up Scala. <!--more--> First download the Scala from [Scala Official Website](http://www.scala-lang.org/download/2.10.4.html)

 Copy downloaded file to some location for example _/urs/local/src_,